SAP-archive/safety-at-work-ios/README.md

 - **Mobile client log upload** - in order to submit all logs stored in mobile app;

-- **Mobile client usage and feedbacks** - necessary to keep track of user activities, within SCP Mobile services, in interacting with the app;
+- **Mobile client usage and feedbacks** - necessary to keep track of user activities, within BTP Mobile services, in interacting with the app;

 - **Mobile connectivity** - this feature is the "core" one: it is mandatory to properly configure destinations that point to back-end business logic (see next section for a deep dive into configuration details);